Centauryal/CatalogueMovie-Jetpack/README.md

 Movie catalog application that illustrates best practices for developing Android.
 This repository contains detailed application examples that implement Clean Architecture with MVVM patterns using Modularization
-Material Design, Night Mode, Retrofit2, Moshi, RxJava2, Dagger2, and Room.
+Material Design, Night Mode, Data Binding, Retrofit2, Moshi, RxJava2, Dagger2, and Room.
 Classes have been designed in such a way that it could be inherited and maximize the code reuse.

 Getting Started
 ---------------